2 dead near Brescia in possible murder-suicide

 29 Novembre 2019

 Brescia, November 29 - Two bodies were found near Brescia Friday in what police say is a possible murder-suicide.
-A man of Moroccan origin was found hanging in a public park at Azzano Mella, and a 46-year-old Italian woman was found dead in the countryside outside the Brescia-area town.
+A 35-year-old man of Moroccan origin was found hanging in a public park at Azzano Mella, and a 46-year-old Italian woman was found dead in the countryside outside the Brescia-area town.
+The man allegedly told a woman friend on Facebook that he wanted to kill the woman.
 The two were said to be in a relationship.
 "There is the hypothesis of murder-suicide", police said.
 "But investigations are still ongoing".
 Police have ordered autopsies to be performed on the bodies.
+The pair were resident at Brandico, a short distance from where the bodies were found.

 LE RUBRICHE